ECTS

 |

-- Know how knowledge is formed in different disciplines (hypotheses, experimental results, polemical results, mathematical theorems, scientific facts, theories, paradigms).
+- Understand the process of knowledge formation in different disciplines (hypotheses, experimental results, controversial findings, mathematical theorems, scientific facts, theories, paradigms)

-- Learn the basics of the history of science
+- Know the basics of the history of science

-- Know how to search for and extract information critically, prioritize sources of information and identify their reliability, and produce a summary.
+- Know how to search for and extract information critically, prioritize information sources and identify their reliability, and synthesize them.

-- Make the links between knowledge of organism biology, evolutionary biology and ecology, and bioethical, economic and social issues.
+- Ability to make connections between knowledge of organism biology, evolutionary biology, and ecology, and bioethical, economic, and social issues

-- Be able to develop a logical argument with a critical mind (limits, confrontation with the biblio, defense of a point of view)
+- Be able to develop a logical argument with a critical mind (limitations, comparison with the literature, defense of a point of view)